Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Experiment Design and Estimation

 The initial phase of our experimental design employs zero-shot prompting strategies to engage LLMs in causal discovery tasks \citep{kojima2022large}.
-Our goal is to optimize prompt training to enhance the accuracy of LLMs' causal discovery, establishing the baseline accuracy component, i.e., the first term ($\mathbb{P}\left(\widehat{y}_i=y_i \mid d o\left(k_i=k_i, d_i=d_i\right), c_i,u_i\right) $) in \eqref{know_con_d} and \eqref{data_con_k}.
-Preliminary trials reveal that prompts containing directives like ``provide'' often elicit non-committal responses from LLMs.
+Our goal is to generate a comprehensive prompt to enhance the accuracy of LLMs' causal discovery, establishing the baseline accuracy component, i.e., the first term ($\mathbb{P}\left(\widehat{y}_i=y_i \mid d o\left(k_i=k_i, d_i=d_i\right), c_i,u_i\right) $) in Definitions \ref{def_know_con_d} and \ref{def_data_con_k}.
+Preliminary trials reveal that prompts containing directives like "provide" often elicit non-committal responses from LLMs.
 This indicates a reluctance or inability to generate causal analyses without additional context.
-To address this, we modify our prompts to use more suggestive language, such as ``suggest'', guiding LLMs to produce more analytically useful responses.
+To address this, we modify our prompts to use more suggestive language, such as "suggest", guiding LLMs to produce more analytically useful responses.
 Figure \ref{fig:3} illustrates the attribution ability of ChatGPT in answering causal questions with optimized prompts.
-We observed a latent pattern where LLMs construct causal relationships based on the sequence in which data columns are presented, potentially due to their pre-training phase.
-Specifically, LLMs may default to considering the first variable as the cause of the second, and the second as the cause of the third.
-To mitigate this bias, we propose randomizing the column order for each dataset in each experiment and evaluating accuracy across replications.
+The detailed prompt design is given in Appendix \ref{sec:prompt_design}.
+We observed that LLMs might infer causal relationships based on the sequence of data columns, likely due to biases from the pre-training phase.
+Specifically, LLMs often assume the first variable causes the second, and the second causes the third.
+To counter this bias, we recommend randomizing column order in each dataset for every experiment and tracking accuracy across multiple replications.